 Keep an open dialogue with their teachers

 If you notice your child is especially reluctant about one or two subjects or that they seem to be struggling, do speak to their teacher and together you can motivate your child to learn.
+It is helpful if both you and their teacher understand your child’s learning style so that you can encourage them to continue this style at home when completing homework.
 Teachers are often busy so you might find an email is more effective than trying to call them or catch them at school.

 If you stay in touch with your child’s teachers and build a relationship with the teacher then you will be able to work together to solve any issues.
 This independent girls’ school in Surrey encourages plenty of conversation between parent and teacher so there’s always a support system in place.